Graphegon/CoinBLAS/README.md

 ![Logo](./docs/Logo.png)

+Bitcoin present a particularly stubborn graph analysis problem: transactions can have many inputs and outputs, both of which can be created at will by the network's users.
+Starting from one output and traversing the graph can explode the number of nodes that need to be visited in order to search across the blockchain.
+Following the flow of value can be tricky when you consider that money can go flow back and forth between two addresses.

 CoinBLAS Community Edition is a Graph Linear Algebra analysis platform for bitcoin that uses the GraphBLAS graph API via the pygraphblas Python binding.
 If you have enough RAM, Google BigQuery budget, cores